 Hopefully, you’ve realised that I’m no used car salesman and this isn’t a hard sell.
 It’s just not my style.
 But let me level with you.
 I want to tell you about your two options.

-Option 1.
 Take all the information I’ve given in this blog and case studies and apply it to your own website.
 If you do, your business will thrive.
-If this is your choice, I honestly wish you the best of luck.
+I honestly wish you the best of luck if this is your choice.
 If you do it the right way, you won’t regret atking my advice.

 The only trouble with this option is that you also have a business to run.
 More often than not, you will hit roadblocks.
 Time, tech issues, or any of the countless problems life has a habit of throwing at us when we least expect it will impede your efforts.